materialsproject/pymatgen/docs/installation.md

 pmg config -p <EXTRACTED_VASP_POTCAR> <MY_PSP>
 ```

-In the above, `<EXTRACTED_VASP_POTCAR>` is the location of the directory that
+In the above, `<EXTRACTED_VASP_POTCAR>` is the path to the extracted VASP pseudopotential
-you extracted the downloaded VASP pseudopotential files, and `<MY_PSP>` is the
+files, and `<MY_PSP>` is the desired path where you would like to store the newly generated
-desired location where you would like to store the Pymatgen-compatible pseudopotential
+Pymatgen-compatible pseudopotential files.
+Typically, the `<EXTRACTED_VASP_POTCAR>`
-files.
-Typically, the `<EXTRACTED_VASP_POTCAR>` directory has the following format:
+directory has the following format:

 ```
 potpaw_PBE.54